bec-archer/SR80-Manuals/user-manual.md

 Tap any photo — the hero image or any thumbnail — to open it full-screen.
 If the item has multiple photos, **swipe left and right** to flip through all of them without closing and reopening.
 A small counter at the bottom (e.g., "3 / 7") shows which photo you're on.
 Items with only one photo won't show the counter or respond to horizontal swipes.

+**Pinch to zoom in** on any photo to get a closer look at fine details — serial numbers, hairline cracks, fitting sizes, scribbled notes on a tag.
+You can zoom up to 5× the original size.
+While zoomed in, **drag with one finger** to pan around the photo. **Double-tap** to instantly zoom in (or zoom back out if you're already zoomed).
+Zoom resets automatically when you swipe to the next photo, so each photo starts fresh at full-fit.

-To close, **tap anywhere** on the photo, tap the **X** button in the top-left corner, or **drag down** on the photo.
+To close, **tap anywhere** on the photo (when zoomed out), tap the **X** button in the top-left corner, or **drag down** on the photo.
 The drag-to-close gesture only responds to mostly-vertical drags — horizontal swipes go to the next/previous photo instead.
+If you're zoomed in, a single tap resets the zoom rather than closing — tap the **X** or swipe to a different photo to dismiss.

 #### Marking Up Photos